 Irregularity

 An index of irregularity of behaviour can be calculated as proposed for feed intake (Salgado et al., 2021a, 2021b).
-Fist a regression line of cumulative data (e.g., cumulative time spent in a given activity) is drawn, then the differences between observed values and the regression line are calculated.
+First, a regression line of cumulative data (e.g., cumulative time spent in a given activity) is drawn, then the differences between observed values and the regression line are calculated.
 The sum of these differences brings the irregularity index.

 Biological meaning

-Maximum activity during the day can be relevant to identify cow states: in a study where many metrics were used for a random forest classification, Lardy et al. (2023) found that the maximum activity during the day and Quantile 90 (two metrics closely linked) were the most important features to discriminate pathological and physiological states of cows.
+Maximum activity during the day can be relevant to identify cow states: in a study where many metrics were used for a random forest classification (i.e., multiple decision trees created using different random subsets of the data), Lardy et al. (2023) found that the maximum activity during the day and Quantile 90 (two metrics closely linked) were the most important features to discriminate pathological and physiological states of cows.

 Within-day variations of activity are well marked in healthy and non-stressed animals.
-For instance, lying is predominant at some times during the day whereas eating and other activities are predominant at other times.
+For instance, lying is predominant at specific times during the day whereas eating and other activities are predominant at other times.
 Therefore, the activity level is not constant from hour to hour during the day.
 Within-day variations (measured by SD and RMSSD) are less marked in sick animals than in healthy ones; this is the case for cows affected by mastitis and to a lesser extent by lameness (Veissier et al., 2017).
 Within-day variations are also affected by oestrus: variations rise above baseline at the beginning of oestrus then decrease below baseline for at least two days (Veissier et al., 2017).
 RMSSD slightly differs from SD.
-With the same amount of variations during the day (same SD), an activity that varies smoothly between successive hours results in a low RMSSD while an activity that fluctuates between successive hours results in a high RMSSD.
-In Veissier et al. (2017) the decrease in within day variations under mastitis, lameness and oestrus was more marked when assessed by RMSSD than by SD, suggesting that cows change of activity more often when diseased or in oestrus.
+With the same amount of variation during the day (same SD), an activity that varies smoothly between successive hours results in a low RMSSD while an activity that fluctuates between successive hours results in a high RMSSD.
+In Veissier et al. (2017) the decrease in the within-day variation in the activity of cows affected by mastitis, lameness and oestrus was more marked when assessed by RMSSD than by SD, suggesting that cows change of activity more often when diseased or in oestrus.
 Stress may also be associated with a reduction in within-day variation in activity, as observed in cattle moved from pasture to indoor housing (Veissier et al., 1989; using the difference between night and early morning).
 Spreading activities throughout the day can also be a way to adapt to specific conditions.
 Bulls fed fibrous diets eat in few meals during the day whereas bulls fed high starch diets spread their eating activity over the entire day, which results in a low SD of eating duration (Mialon et al., 2008).
-Dispersing small meals over the day seems a strategy to avoid ruminal acidosis due to high amounts of starch in a diet.
+Dispersing small meals over the day is likely to be a strategy to avoid ruminal acidosis due to high amounts of starch in a diet.

-Between-day variations of activity can increase when animals are disturbed.
+Between-day variation in activity can increase when animals are disturbed.
 For instance, cattle and sheep affected by acidosis or ketosis have more variable activities across days than healthy animals (Commun et al., 2012; González et al., 2008).
 At least in case of ketosis, an effective treatment eliminates the effect (Goldhawk et al., 2009).
-Lame cows can also display high between-days variations in the duration of lying bouts (Ito et al., 2010; Solano et al., 2016).
+Lame cows can also display high between-days variation in the duration of lying bouts (Ito et al., 2010; Solano et al., 2016).
 A quick return to normal or baseline values after small disturbances (micro-recoveries) results in low variance, and is considered as a sign of good resilience (Scheffer et al., 2018).
 Animals that spontaneously (i.e., apart from diseases or other challenges) have a variable activity are less prone to further diseases (Van Dixhoorn et al., 2018).

 Metrics to address the cyclicity of activity